raganwald/method-combinators/doc/async-js.md

 };
 ```

-The **async** combinators help you make method decorators for methods that use callback-oriented programming.
-You can use this callback parameter as you would when doing any other Node-like programming.
+The **async** combinators help you make method decorators for methods that use callback-oriented programming.([2](#notes)) You can use this callback parameter as you would when doing any other Node-like programming.
 In addition, you can now decorate the method using async combinators:

 ```javascript
 var hidesWait, myExampleObject, showsWait;